dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 Default preferences remain untouched since these are built during the first startup of the application and *must* include *only* core localizations as they will always be available, while custom localizations may not.

+## Bulk Importer Workaround

+The bulk importer will fail validate certain elements (enumerations, etc) if localizations are used.
+To work aroudn this issues, use the enumeration keys as the value in the bulk import spreadsheet.
+For example, instead of the localizations for `Series`, use the enumeration key `series` in the archival record level column.

 ## Uninstalling